Section 8 Program Details

 Inspection

-When you have found a suitable unit and the owner agrees to lease the unit to your family under the housing choice voucher program, the Housing Authority will inspect the unit to assure that it is suitable.
+When you have found a suitable unit and the owner agrees to lease the unit to your family under the Housing Choice Voucher program, the Osceola County Housing Office will inspect the unit to assure that it is suitable.

 1-Year Agreement

 After the unit passes the HQS inspection and the rent has been approved, the landlord and tenant enter into a lease for an initial term of one year.
-The Housing Authority and the landlord sign a Housing Assistance Payments Contract through which the rent is assisted on your behalf.
+Osceola County Housing Office and the landlord sign a Housing Assistance Payments Contract through which the rent is assisted on your behalf.

 Note: You will be responsible for the monthly payment of the difference between the total rent and Housing Assistance Payment.